ippontech/blog-usa/posts/continuous-code-quality.md

 authors:
 - Amine Ouali Alami
 tags:
-- continuous code quality
+- Continuous Code Quality
-- jenkinsfile
+- Jenkinsfile
-- quality gate
+- Quality Gate
-- devops
+- DevOps
-- jenkins
+- Jenkins
-- sonarqube
+- SonarQube
+- Fixing the water leak
 date: 2010-01-23T10:00:00.000Z
 title: Implement a Continuous Code Quality approach
 ---
+Imagine your self waking up in the morning and find a huge puddle of water in the middle of your kitchen, the first thing people start doing is to find the water leak and fix it.
+Once is done we can start to clean up the mess.

-Code quality is an essential element in a development project.
+Code quality in a development project should be treated exactly the same.

-In a traditional approach of quality, the development team should audit the code before each publication, this is not always the right approach in the long term:
+In a traditional approach of quality, the development team should audit the code before each publication.
+This is not always the right approach in the long term:
-- The code review arrives late in the process, all parties are waiting for the new product.
+- The code review occurs late in the process.
+All parties are waiting for the new product.
 - The team is not necessarily aware of code quality at the time of development.

-In a continuous code quality approach, the team focuses on the new code:
+In a continuous code quality approach, the team focuses on new code:
-- It is difficult for the team to review the legacy of the whole project but generally delighted to fix the days issue.
+- It is difficult for the team to review the product's legacy code but is generally delighted to fix the most recent code changes.
 - The team is responsible for the quality of the code.
-- Go or No-Go criteria are clear and shared by everyone because they apply to the new code regardless of the context of the project.
+- Go or no-go criteria are clear and shared by everyone because they apply to the new code regardless of the context of the project.
 - The quality cost is reduced because it is part of the development process.

 # Quality gate
 The SonarQube Quality Gate is a way to enhance the quality of your project.
-It is an integral part of your devops pipeline and answers a simple question: can I deliver my code?
+It is an integral part of your DevOps pipeline and answers a simple question: can I deliver my code?

 To answer this question the Quality Gate is based on a series of conditions.
 For example :
-* No new blocking anomalies
+* No new blocking issues
-* Code coverage> 80%
+* Code coverage > 80%

 ![01](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2019/02/continuous-code-quality-01.PNG)